Chapter 10: The Artist

 It lies idle for half a minute.
 “You caught me!” it shouts joyfully.

-Taken aback by its odd response, Stride remains his composure and keeps a stern face, “You are going to answer some of my questions…” This ‘thing’ tried to kill him after all.
+Taken aback by its odd response, Stride holds his composure and keeps a stern face, “You are going to answer some of my questions…” This ‘thing’ tried to kill him after all.
 The creature nods.

 “Where are we right now?”